gabriellmartin/Test/README.md

 Overview
 ----

-This is a test repository for learning about git ,and github.
+This is a test repository for learning about git, and github.